 - Honorable Mention in the 79th Annual Writer’s Digest Writing Contest.

-- Featured interviewee in Roots Tech Conference 2015.
+- Featured interviewee for Roots Tech Conference 2015.

-- Featured interviewee in the Dialogue Journal podcast.
+- Featured interviewee for the Dialogue Journal podcast.

 - Committee member of the Storymakers Writer’s Conference.